-- i.
-If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - ii.
-If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - iii.
-Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policies and procedures #1A(vii); and iv.
+- If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - iii.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policies and procedures #1A(vii); and - iv.
 Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.

-The agency has written policies or procedures for travel and the only employee that had travel reimbursements was selected to be tested against the policy - no exceptions noted.
+The agency has written policies or procedures for travel.
+The 5 randomly selected reimbursements for travel were tested against the policy - no exceptions noted.
 It was noted the expenditures were for business purposes.
 All reimbursements were supported by proper documentation.
 The District Attorney reviews and approves all travel reimbursements.